wvanbreukelen/api-myws/README.md

 # api-myws

-A easy to use API for a future weather project.
+A easy to use API for your future weather project.
 Written in PHP

 ## Usage